loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 });
 ```

 Only using something like this could Saga validate and transform the metadata, and it’s pretty horrible.
-It’s up the end-user to add the `coerce` calls to make sure strings get casted to the right types, it’s up to the user to transform that comma-separated string to an array of strings.
+It’s up to the end-user to add the `coerce` calls to make sure strings get casted to the right types, it’s up to the user to transform that comma-separated string to an array of strings.
 It’s such a big step back in usability that I can’t believe validating data isn’t possible using pure TypeScript types!

 ## Thoughts so far

-As a developer working on these prototypes, I found the TypeScript version easier to work on than the Python version, because Python’s type hints kinda suck.
-Especially when working with generics.
+As a developer working on these prototypes, I found the TypeScript version easier and more enjoyable to work on than the Python version, because Python’s type hints kinda suck -- especially when working with generics.
 It’s a pain in the butt and the syntax is ugly and hard to understand.
 For example here’s the `Writer` class which is used internally:

 ```python
 @dataclass